Gluten-Free ‘Flour’ Tortillas

 - Heat a comal or a skillet over medium-high heat.

 - Divide and roll dough into eight 1½-inch balls.
 Line a tortilla press with waxed paper.
 Gently squeeze a dough ball until it reaches the edges of the press; repeat with remaining dough portions.

 - Cook tortilla in hot pan for 10 seconds, flip, and cook until lightly golden, 1 to 2 minutes.
 Flip tortilla once again and cook another 5 to 10 seconds before removing.

+For the metric version, use 200 grams gluten-free flour mix, 25 grams butter, and 140 grams water.
 Weighing your ingredients with a kitchen scale allows for much more precision than measuring by the cup.
 You can find scales in kitchen stores, or online.
 Once you start weighing your ingredients, you'll find you get better, more consistent results with baked goods.